Physical, Mental & Online Well Being for Students

-Heat Illness Prevention for School Athletics
+Heat Illness Prevention for Student Athletics / Activities

 Developed by the National Federation of State High School Associations (NFHS), this course discusses how to acclimatize student athletes to hot weather to prevent exertion-induced heat stroke.
 Topics covered include: starting slow and progressing; allowing for individual conditioning; medical status; adjusting intensity and rest; starting sessions adequately hydrated; recognizing signs early; recognizing more serious signs; and having an emergency action plan.

 Homeless Education – Serving Homeless Students under Title I, Part A (for Administrators)

 This course explains how administrators can make sure their schools comply with both pieces of legislation.
 By the end of course, you will understand: how states and districts can receive McKinney-Vento Act grants; which students are eligible for which services; how districts should calculate “set-aside funds”; and which personnel strategies are recommended.